The Best WordPress Hosting (2025): 65 Plans Compared In 5 Spreadsheets: Specs, Resource Limits, Policies, Complaints (v2)

 The Spreadsheets

 To sift through this, I created spreadsheets based on factors you would typically look for in a host, then started collecting.
 This involved digging through each host’s website, TOS/AUP pages, legitimate reviews (including 1-2 star TrustPilot reviews), and asking support remaining questions.
 When possible, I sourced cells with link(s).
-To avoid bias, hosts are listed alphabetically and I tried to leave my personal opinions to the comments.
+To avoid bias, hosts are listed alphabetically.
+If you want my biased recommendations, there they are.

 Affiliate Disclaimer